 Knepp is a 3,500-acre estate south of Horsham, Sussex.
-Since 2001, the estate has changed from intensive farming to pioneering rewilding project.
-By taking out fences and allowing the cows, pigs, and ponies to roam free, the landscape has transformed.
-The movement of grazing animals through the landscape has restored dynamic, natural watercourses, and created an ever-changing mosaic of habitats that look more like an African savannah than the typical English countryside.
-The impact on biodiversity has been extraordinary, with record numbers of rare species such as turtle doves, nightingales, and purple emperor butterflies breeding on the estate.
+Since 2001, the Estate has changed from intensive farming to pioneering rewilding project.
+By taking out fences and allowing the cows, pigs, and ponies to roam free, the landscape has been transformed.
+The movement of grazing animals has restored dynamic, natural watercourses, and created an ever-changing mosaic of habitats.
+This means that Knepp looks more like an African savannah than a typical English countryside!
+The impact on biodiversity has been extraordinary, with record numbers of rare species such as turtle doves, nightingales, and purple emperor butterflies breeding on the Estate.

 Average rating: 4.0 (very good)

-Average cost: you can walk around Knepp for free along the public footpath – and it’s a great way to see the wildlife.
+Average cost: you can walk around Knepp for free along the public footpaths – which is a great way to see the wildlife.
 Camping costs around $27 per person per night and glamping up to $175.
-A safari costs $82.
+A safari costs around $82.

-Best time to visit: the campsite is open from Spring to Autumn each year.
-You can visit year-round and there are no bad times to go.
+Best time to visit: you can visit Knepp year-round although the campsite is only open from Spring to Autumn.
+There aren’t really any bad times to visit.
 Spring is best for the dawn chorus, Summer for the butterflies, and Autumn for the deer rut.

 How to get there: Knepp is around 1.5 hours drive from London.
-If you want to travel sustainably you can take a train to the nearby station of Horsham and pick up a taxi or cycle to the estate.
+Alternatively, you can take a train to the nearby station of Horsham and pick up a taxi or cycle to the Estate.

 Typical activities: 4×4 safari, bird watching, camping, walking